Translations of this page:

 Example 2 for a combined question

 To combine more than two questions, follow the steps above.
 At step nine, use the option combine several times for every question to be added.
-The labels above the columns (in example two: “I use this regularly”) are entered as Text on top of the options in the “Edit question” page.

 PHP-Code